-Since June 2016, Petrobangla has paid reduced amounts to the operator of the Block 9 PSC for invoiced amounts due for gas and condensate supplied from March 2016 to March 2017 pursuant to the Block 9 gas and condensate sales agreements, with the amounts withheld equal to the sixty (60) percent share in the Block 9 PSC held by Niko Block 9 and totalling \$31.5 million to date.
-Niko Block 9 has issued notices of dispute and force majeure under the Block 9 PSC and sales agreements to the GOB and Petrobangla.
-As the cash flow that was expected to be generated by the Block 9 PSC was targeted to fund the current and projected capital expenditures related to the drilling program in Block 9 in fiscal 2017 as well as other cash requirements of the Company, since late September 2016 Niko Block 9 has not paid cash calls that were due and has been issued default notices by the operator of the Block 9 PSC.
+From June 2016 to March 2018, Petrobangla paid reduced amounts to the operator of the Block 9 PSC for invoiced amounts due for gas and condensate supplied pursuant to the Block 9 gas and condensate sales agreements, with the amounts for March 2016 to March 2018 invoices totalling \$53 million to date (equal to the sixty (60) percent share in the Block 9 PSC held by Niko Exploration (Block 9) Limited ("Niko Block 9")).
+Niko Block 9 issued notices of dispute and force majeure under the Block 9 PSC and sales agreements to the Government of Bangladesh and Petrobangla and intends to initiate arbitration proceedings for these disputes under the rules of the International Centre for Settlement of Investment Disputes.
+As the cash flow that was expected to be generated by the Block 9 PSC was targeted to fund the capital and operating expenditure of the Block 9 PSC as well as other cash requirements of the Company, since late September 2016, Niko Block 9 has not paid cash calls totalling \$19 million that were due, and the operator of the Block 9 PSC has issued default notices.

 Under the terms of the JOA between the participating interest holders in the Block 9 PSC, during the continuance of a default, the defaulting party shall not have a right to its share of gas and condensate sales proceeds, which shall vest in and be the property of the non-defaulting parties who have paid to cover the amount in default in order to recover the amounts owed by the defaulting party.
-In addition, if the defaulting party does not cure a default within sixty (60) days of the default notice, the nondefaulting parties have the option to require the defaulting party to withdraw from the PSC and JOA.
+In addition, if the defaulting party does not cure a default within sixty (60) days of the default notice, the non-defaulting parties have the option to require the defaulting party to withdraw from the PSC and JOA.
 To date, the non-defaulting parties have not exercised this option.